rancher/rancher.github.io/rancher/upgrading/index.md

 ### Rancher Agents

 Each Rancher agent version is pinned to a Rancher server version.
-If you upgrade Rancher server and Rancher agents require an upgrade, it will automatically upgrade the agents.
+If you upgrade Rancher server and Rancher agents require an upgrade, it will automatically upgrade the agents to the latest version of Rancher agent.

-> **Note:** At present this covers the upgrade path for the rancher agent, not however for the 'agent-instance' containers.
-For now these must be manually upgraded.
+For anything using the `rancher/agent-instance` image, the running container gets upgraded even if the image of the container is not updated to the latest version.

-In order to upgrade the version of the network agent, you'd need to manually stop the network agent and remove.
-Anything that triggers networking on the host that has the network agent will cause a new network agent (with the latest verison) to be started.
+#### Users with No Internet Access

-In order to upgrade the version of your load balancers, you'll need to re-create them to get the newest version of rancher/agent-instance.
-One way is to clone them so that you'll get all your targets.
+Users without internet will need to download the latest `rancher/agent-instance` into their own registry.
+In order to upgrade the version of the network agent, you’d need to manually stop the network agent and remove from the UI.
+Anything that triggers networking on the host that has the missing network agent will cause a new network agent (with the latest version) to be started.
+In order to upgrade the version of your load balancers, you’ll need to re-create them to get the newest version of `rancher/agent-instance`.